Chairman Thomas W. Johnson

 His commitment to public service and improving people’s lives led to many awards, including the Distinguished Service Award for Outstanding Service to Humanity from the Muskingum University Alumni Association; the Legislator of the Year Award on behalf of children with special needs; and the Conservation Legislator Award for his outstanding contributions to the wise use of the nation’s natural resources.

 Johnson, formerly of New Concord, resides in Columbus with his wife Joyce, a retired reading teacher.
-They have two grown daughters and two grandchildren.
+They have two grown daughters and three grandchildren.